lucas-amaral/loans-service/README.md

 # Loans Service

-It is an application to find a quote from Zopa’s market of lenders for 36-month loans that applies interest on a monthly basis.
+It is an application to find a quote from market of lenders for 36-month loans that applies interest on a monthly basis.

-To ensure that Zopa's quotes are competitive, this application chooses a combination of lenders’ offers which gives the lowest possible rate.
+This application chooses a combination of lenders’ offers which gives the lowest possible rate.
 The monthly repayment and the total repayment amounts should be shown in addition to the amount requested and the annual interest rate for the